cscart/docs/en/user_guide/addons/comments_and_reviews/enable_comments_addon.rst

    .. note::

-       You can allow comments and/or reviews for categories, orders, blog, pages, and the store itself (testimonials).
+       You can allow comments and/or reviews for categories, blog, pages, and the store itself (testimonials).

 #.
 Click on the name of the category, for which you want to allow comments.